Samathy/py3mail/README.md

 INSTALL
 =======

-To install this module, simply call py3status as follows: py3status -i ~/path/to/py3mail.py Make sure to add your Gmail username and password (in plain text) to py3mail.conf.
+To install this module, simply call py3status as follows: py3status -i ~/path/to/py3mail.py  [For me, py3mail only works if py3mail.py is in my home directory]
+Make sure to add your Gmail username and password (in plain text) to py3mail.conf.
 You can create py3mail.conf if there is not already one present.

 py3mail.conf should be in the same directory as py3mail.py and should contain only your username and password in the following format: